 I was noticing some really strange requests in my web server’s log files on a VPS that I manage.
 Requests that seem to be focused on finding vulnerabilities or exploits.
 Turns out, most of the originating IP addresses are from China.
 Since the VPS is not behind a router or otherwise managed firewall device, I decided to investigate if I could just block all traffic from China to my VPS.
 Turns out the software “Uncomplicated Firewall” or better known as UFW, that I already had running can do this easily.
 If you’re new to UFW, take a look at this very comprehensive page showing how to set it up.

-Here are two examples showing how to setup your UFW firewall to block IP addresses or ports based on Geo location.
-This should work on any system running UFW but in this case I did it on a headless Ubuntu 18.04 system.
+Here are two examples showing how to set up your UFW firewall to block IP addresses or ports based on Geo location.
+This should work on any system running UFW, but in this case I did it on a headless Ubuntu 18.04 system.
 Click on Read more to view the rest of this article.

 Save the text file to any location on your server using an identifying name like “cidr-china.txt“.
 Open the location where you downloaded the text file in your terminal and enter the command below.
 Be aware that it will probably take a while to complete!
 In my case, on a fast VPS, it still took at least ten minutes.